 Middle school students are just beginning to develop values that may be deciding factors in career choice at a later point.
 For example, most middle school students would probably choose monetary rewards over helping others as motivation for a career choice.
 However, as they mature, they may realize that helping others is important to them.
 At this stage, we deal only with job characteristics that relate to personal preference, such as working indoors or outdoors, working alone or with others.
-For now, middle school students need to know that there are characteristics inherent in jobs that fulfill our desire to lead a satisfying life and that these job satisfiers should be considered in career decision-making.
+For now, middle school students need to know that there are characteristics inherent in jobs that fulfill our desire to lead a satisfying life and that these job satisfiers should be considered in career decision making.

 High school students, on the other hand, are in the process of developing these work values.
-The importance of these values is assessed in the high school component of this lesson by the results of Super's Work Values Inventory-revised, taken as a homework assignment.
-Based on the results of this assessment, occupations are suggested exploration.
-Further, occupations are identified that match an individual's interests, skills, and work values.
+The importance of these values is assessed in the high school component of this lesson by the results of the Kuder Work Values Assessment, taken as a homework assignment.
+Based on the results of this assessment, occupations are suggested for your child's exploration.
+Further, occupations are identified that match your child's interest, skills, and work values.